 From the beginning, SOMA's focus has been to train students who have demonstrated an interest in primary care and a passion to work with underserved populations.
-Although SOMA's program is relatively new, we are already seeing significant success with 100% residency match rates with greater than 70% of graduates entering primary care specialties and nearly 90% entering "specialties of need" as identified by the National Association of Community Health Centers (NACHC).
+Although SOMA's program is relatively new, we are already seeing significant success with 100% residency placement rates with approximately 70% of graduates entering primary care specialties and over 85% entering "specialties of need" as identified by the National Association of Community Health Centers (NACHC).
 SOMA's creation, in partnership with the Wright Center for Graduate Medical Education, of an innovative national network CHC-based family medicine residency program at multiple locations across the country is further evidence of our commitment to this focus.